sclarkstone/Milestone3/README.md

 ![Chrome Lighthouse audit results](static/images/LighthouseAudit.png)

 * Chrome Lighthouse audit (Chrome -> dev tools -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
 After running the initial audit the Best Practices category only scored an amber rather then green as the rest of the categories did.
 The audit advised that the 'Image natural dimensions should be proportional to the display size and the pixel ratio to maximize image clarity'.
-After ???????????????????????????????????????????? this then resolved the issue
+After using a higher quality image for the one card that was identified this then resolved the issue.
+To esure this issue would not happen again i decided to add some guidance instructions to the user form where image URLs are added and to have a default image if an appropriate quality image URL could not be found by the user.

 * JSHint was used to to detect errors and potential problems in your JavaScript code.